(tū-bĕr″kū-lō-stăt′ĭk) Arresting the growth of the tubercle bacillus.

 (too″bō-per″ĭt-ŏn-ē′ăl) [tubo- + peritoneal] Pert. to the fallopian (uterine) tube and peritoneum.

 (too′bō-plas″tē, tū′) [tubo- + -plasty] 1.
 Plastic repair of a tube.
 2. Plastic repair of a fallopian tube or tubes in an attempt to restore patency so that fertilization of the ovum may occur.
 SYN: salpingoplasty.

 transcervical balloon t.
 Catheterization and dilation of the fallopian tubes, used to treat infertility in women whose fallopian tubes are occluded proximally.
-A balloon catheter is inserted through the cervical os of the uterus and into the fallopian tube to the point of occlusion ...
+A balloon catheter is inserted through the ...